Motion Graphics Vs. 3D Animation

 What is 3D Animation?

-What is 3d animation?
-3D Animation is a graphic technique that uses motion to bring objects, characters, scenes, props, and more to life.
+3D animation is a graphic technique that uses motion to bring objects, characters, scenes, props, and more to life.
 Previously used in creating films, video games, and TV shows.
 Companies have now employed it to create informative materials that help to market their products or services.

 Continue reading more about Motion Graphics vs. 3D Animation and its uses.